imandolatkia/FullScreenCardViewPager_Android/README.md

 Endless full-screen card ViewPager inspired by apple iBook for Android.

-**✅We are open to any new feature request, bug fix request, and pull request.**
+**✅ We are open to any new feature request, bug fix request, and pull request.**

 </br></b>
 # Demo